cbdavis/RSemanticMediaWikiBot/README.md

 <h2>Future development/known issues</h2>
 <ul>
-<li>Implemented CSV to wiki pages functionality.
-Two columns specify the page and template names, while the rest of the columns specify the values for parameters in that template.
+<li>Need to implement CSV to wiki pages functionality.
+Two columns will specify the page and template names, while the rest of the columns specify the values for parameters in that template.
 <li>Need to write a function to make it easier to write data back to the template on the wiki page.
 <li>No support yet for multiple-instance templates.
 There needs to be a way to distinguish if one wants to edit an existing one, or add another.
 <li>No support yet for adding a new template to a page.